 The Gunpowder Plot*

 The main player in the Gunpowder Plot, Guy Fawkes was not a spy and his execution was expertly faked.
-He was a double agent who was working for the English.
+From the start and for four years previously he was a double agent who was working for the English.

 the way to his execution we swaped one of the real plotters for him.